NEONScience/NEON-Data-Skills/tutorials/R/AOP/Hyperspectral/Field-Spectra/explore_field_spectra.md

     ##  [1] "categoricalCodes_30012"      "citation_30012_RELEASE-2024" "fsp_boutMetadata"            "fsp_sampleMetadata"          "fsp_spectralData"
     ##  [6] "issueLog_30012"              "per_sample"                  "readme_30012"                "validation_30012"            "variables_30012"
-We encourage looking at all of these variables to learn more about the data product, but you can find the actual data stored in three of these variables: `fsp_boutMetadata`, `fsp_sampleMetadata`, and `fsp_spectralData`.
+We encourage looking at all of these variables to learn more about the data product, but you can find the actual data stored in the variables: `fsp_boutMetadata` (contains metadata information about this sampling bout), `fsp_sampleMetadata` (contains relevant metadata about the individual samples), and `fsp_spectralData` (contains information about the individual sample data), and `per_sample` (contains the wavelength and reflectance data).
 Next, we can merge the data and metadata into a single table as follows.

     spectra_merge <- merge(field_spectra$fsp_spectralData,field_spectra$fsp_sampleMetadata,by="spectralSampleID")

 You can use `View(spectra_merge)` to see the contents of this dataframe, or alternatively you could just print the variable name.
 The code below displays all the column names of this dataframe.
-We'll just show the head (or first 6 rows) of this data frame here, including a subset of the columns.
+We'll just show the head (or first 6 rows) of this data frame here, including a few of the columns.

     colnames(spectra_merge)